 - 78% of the U.S. has suboptimal MPOD.

 The original EyePromise Restore formula has been proven effective in several clinical studies, and the new ingredients will only complement the impressive results.
 For example, John Herman, OD, FAAO, completed a 2-year, 521-patient study testing Restore’s impact on macular pigment optical density, visual function, and age-related eye health issues.
 With enhancements in structure and function, the researchers found that:

 This visionary nutrition gives your patients a way to enhance their visual function while protecting their long-term vision.
 Restore offers your patients the premium protection their aging eyes need.
 Don’t be reactive with eye health.
 Be proactive with EyePromise Restore.
+Order now.

 See what Dr. Paul Chous has to say about the new formula.